pablochaure/Forecaster/README.md

 The app is available through the following url: https://pablochaure.shinyapps.io/Forecaster/ and is deployed using shinyapps.io service by RStudio.

 The content of this repository corresponds to the dissertation of my studies in a [Bachelor's Degree in Business Analytics, Economics and Finance at Universidad Pontifica Comillas - ICADE](https://www.comillas.edu/en/degrees/dual-degree-program-in-business-analytics-and-law-e-3-analytics) in Madrid, Spain.
-The dissertation document is only in Spanish and it may be accessed [here](https://repositorio.comillas.edu/xmlui/bitstream/handle/11531/57409/TFG%20-%20Chaure%20Cordero%2c%20Pablo.pdf?sequence=3&isAllowed=y).
+The dissertation document is available in Spanish and it may be accessed [here](https://repositorio.comillas.edu/xmlui/bitstream/handle/11531/57409/TFG%20-%20Chaure%20Cordero%2c%20Pablo.pdf?sequence=3&isAllowed=y).

 **Known issues:**